jinh48/US-Airports/README.md

 ![!US Airports Map](img/preview.jpg)

-**Note:** This map does cover Alaska and Hawaii, please run the html file (by github url path) for interactive map.
+**Note:** This map does cover Alaska, Hawaii, and Puerto Rico.
+Please run the html file (by github url path) for interactive map.

 ## Brief Introduction:

 This interactive map will display all the detail of airport location in the United States (including Alaska, Hawaii, and Puerto Rico).
+This map have two ways to tell the story: to see the individual aiports and to see the total airports on each state.
+The data (made by USGS) was collected by July 2012, and this is for the educational purpose of learning to integrate web application with digital geography topic.

+## Functions for this Map:

-This map have two ways to tell the story.
-One of them, you can check the individual airport (plane icon) up close on the colorful terrain map and can look up thier name by clicking them.
-You can also check if the specific airport have an air control tower or not.
+* **How does this map tell stories -** One of them, you can check the individual airport (plane icon) up close on the colorful terrain map and can look up on thier name by clicking on them.
+You can also check if that specific airport have an air control tower or not based on the color and the legend.
 For the another one, you can look at each US state to see the total count of airports.
 You can check on the legend to the corresponding color to see the range and amount.

-## Functions Methods:

-* **onEachFeature -**  This function will get the given feature and layer from the airport data by GeoJSON ajax load.
-I used this function to enable each airport's marker to have pop-up on the map, with the airport name display from the GeoJSON name property.
-At the end, I return the feature object as the property of control tower for the next following function.

-* **pointToLayer -** This function will get the given feature and latitude-longitude coordinate from the airport data and the onEachFeature function.
-Here, I want this function to assign the css id based on their control tower value in the feature object.
-Recall that the feature was being returned by the control tower property on onEachFeature function.
-If the control tower marked as "Y" as yes, then assign the id to 0.
-If it marked as "N" as no, then assign to 1.
-If neither, assign to 2.
-Those id number are for the marker colors (green for id 0 and orange for id 1).
-This function will return by creating a marker that will be pin on the map based on the given latitude-longitude coordinate.
-Also assign the class for customizing marker as airplane icon with color corresonding to the id.

-* **Style -** This function will get the given feature from the airport data (not from the onEachFeature function).
-I used this function to use the count property and call the following function setColor to set the id number for colors.
-I also used other styling feature such as opacity to make the appearence look clean.
-This function will return with all of the styling to the map.

-* **setColor -** This function will get the given count integer from the count property.
-I want this function to assign the css id based on the range of count.
-Those ids are for the color of the choropleth map.
-The function, then, return the color property with the id assigned.
+* **The display on the map -** I used the specific basemap as a colorful detailed terrain for those people who want to see the surrounding.
+The basemap include the road, river, green/forest lands that could help navigate to the airport.
+There is also the zoom control function (on the top-left) to see the detail in city-scale or to see the overall in world-scale.
+The home button is for to go back to the default display.

 ## Data Sources: